Senior M&A experts confirmed are

 Bennett Cohen is an innovation leader with over a decade of experience in startups, strategy and investing.
 Over the past few years Bennett established Shell's venture capital office in San Francisco and has invested in several startups and VC funds in Silicon Valley and Asia transforming the energy and transportation industries.
 Prior to Shell, Bennett served as Special Aide to Amory Lovins at Rocky Mountain Institute and was a Business Development Director at CPower—a demand response startup acquired by Constellation.
 Bennett is a Kauffman Fellow, serves on several boards, and is playing a key role in establishing Shell's venture capital arm in China.

-Stephen Dai is Investment Director at Legend Holdings, tracking for control and significant minority investment opportunities in consumer and service sectors.
-Prior to that, Mr. Dai was a Director at Olympus Capital Asia, a pan-Asian private equity firm as well as Centurion Investment Management.
-Mr. Dai started his career in Ernest & Young and holds MBA and Bachelor of Finance from University of Hong Kong.
+Stephen Dai holds the position of Executive Director at Legend Holdings, tracking for control and significant minority investment opportunities in consumer and service sectors.
+Mr. Dai was previously Director at Olympus Capital Asia, a pan-Asian private equity firm.
+Prior to that, he was Senior Investment Manager at Centurion Investment Management as well as Carlyle Group.
+Mr. Dai started his career in Ernest & Young and holds MBA and Bachelor of Finance from The University of Hong Kong.

 Ms Shengyan Fan joined China Everbright Limited in 2009 and is a Managing Director of the Merger & Acquisition Department.
 She also serves as a Managing Partner of the CEL Catalyst China Israel Fund and a member of the investment committee of the CEL Global Investment Fund and the CEL Catalyst China Israel Fund.